ferozqureshi/Text-tumour-diagnosis/README.md

 # Text tumour diagnosis : Comment toxicity classification

 ## Motivation:
 &nbsp; &nbsp; Lot of hate can be spread through social media.
-Comments and other text basedc post has a great hand in it.
+Comments and other text based posts have a great hand in it.
 As a precaution, a model which can detect the hate, toxicity, and obscenity in the text is essential.
 The model that I posted in the following repository can be a possible solution for that.
 My model can be integrated alongside personal blogs, or any other social media platforms to filter out such comments.

 ## Dataset Description
 &nbsp; &nbsp; This has series of comments as strings where We are provided with a large number of Wikipedia comments which have been labeled by human raters for toxic behavior.